/ tool-comparisons / MongoDB vs Turso for Solo Developers

 Tooling ecosystem.
 MongoDB has decades of tooling: Mongoose, Compass, Atlas CLI, aggregation pipeline builders.
 Turso's ecosystem is newer but growing.
 Drizzle ORM has excellent Turso support, and the libSQL client libraries are solid.
 The TypeScript/JavaScript ecosystem is well covered, but support in other languages varies.

 Free tier comparison.
-Turso's free tier (9 GB storage, 500 databases) is more generous than MongoDB Atlas's free tier (512 MB storage, shared cluster).
+Turso's free tier (5 GB storage, 100 databases, 500 million row reads per month) is far more generous than MongoDB Atlas's free M0 tier (512 MB storage, shared cluster).
+That is roughly 10x the storage before you spend a cent.
 For side projects, Turso gives you significantly more room to grow without paying.

 When to Choose MongoDB